vmware-archive/hillview/docs/userManual.md

   Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis)
   is a method to project data in a high-dimensional space to a lower-dimensional space while preserving as much of the "shape" of the data.
-Initially the user selects a set of columns containing numerical data.
+The must have selected a set of columns containing numerical data.
 The number of columns is the original dimension of the data.